KDE/documentation-docs-kdenlive-org/cutting_and_assembling/editing.rst

 .. .. versionadded:: 24.12

 Select several clips in the timeline.
 Double click on one of the clips.
-The duration window popup.
-Enable :guilabel:`Apply duration to all items` otherwise nothing happens.
+The Duration dialog window pops up.
+Enable :guilabel:`Apply duration to all items`, otherwise nothing happens.

-The duration/resize is coupled on the start position of each clip.
-Meaning if you select 3 clips and reduce the duration, then you get gaps between each clip as the start position of each clip is "fixed".
+The duration/resize is linked on the start position of each clip.
+Meaning if you select three clips and reduce the duration you get gaps between each clip as the start position of each clip is fixed.

 :guilabel:`Position` show the start position of the most left selected clip